SynthWriter/Personal_Portfolio_Optimization/README.md

 [!Discovering optimized portfolio stats](https://user-images.githubusercontent.com/102639530/178560667-2f612e6d-180b-4b14-b49b-b2d13b5f0a49.mp4)

-* Create overlaid scatterplot of all `n` iterations per portfolio to compare optimzed portfolio's return, volatility, and sharpe ratio compared to the remaining `n-1` iterations
+* Create overlaid scatterplot of all `n` iterations per portfolio to compare optimized portfolio's return, volatility, and sharpe ratio compared to the remaining `n-1` iterations
 * Develop new pandas dataframes for optimized portfolios by using the iteration that holds the highest sharpe ratio per portfolio.
 If desired, the exact iteration used can be customized based on the user's preferences
   * EX: Max_return + max_volatility or max_return + min_volatility combinations can be used if desired
     * **NOTE:** _At this time, manual customization is only recommended to users that are familiar with performing operations with nested numpy arrays._